 Anyway we both agreed it was a great day, especially compared to the last week.

 I went up to shower and then Sue and I went to Nonno Mariano’s—the little pizza place down the road.
 We were the only Amerikanski’s but had a wonderful meal of green salad for me (and I mean green only) capricciosa pizza (ham, artichoke hearts, mushrooms and a fried egg) a chocolate torta and wine for 24 euros.

 Post trip: The last two days were disappointing compared to 2015 since my sis and I weren’t getting along on Friday when we went back to the Devil’s Bridge (see Museums, Monuments and interesting sights) then through Bagni di Lucca and Montecarlo.

 We tried to go to Pisa on Saturday and there was a huge fair or Mercato and after circling the centro for what seemed like an hour we gave up and came back to Villa Cheli, picking up some lunch on the way.
 We sat on the patio for awhile having wine and pizza then I spent the afternoon at the pool.

-That night we tried to go back to Nonno Marianno’s but couldn’t get in so ate at the hotel.
+That night we wanted to eat again at Nonno Marianno’s but couldn’t get in so ate at the hotel.
 Our nice waiter gave us a complimentary glass of wine before dinner and a complimentary limoncello afterwards which we drank on the upstairs balcony because of the rain.

 So I’m just going to add some more photos and comments about Bagni di Lucca and Montecarlo and hope to get back to Pisa some day when I’m not driving.